zainulhasan/Bhadoo-Cloud/README.md

 Supported by [BrowserStack](https://www.browserstack.com/), which allows us to test projects online with any browser as a service. :-)

-Document Last Updated on 9:30 pm Sunday, 20 September 2019 (IST).
+Document Last Updated on 10:15 am Sunday, 20 September 2019 (IST).